ryanhill101/NAC_road_league/README.md

 TODO
 -identify NAC athletes from a list of registered athletes provided by membership secretary -calculate points total only using best 10 (or best n) races.
 PB-qualifying races complicates this...
+-bold/italic PB results and qualifiying scores in the pdf output file